Eomm/blog-posts/README.md

 First of all it is necessary to create a [Discord Application](https://discord.com/developers/applications) to get the credentials: `CLIENT_ID` and `CLIENT_SECRET`.
-You will need to register the valid callback URI like `http://localhost:3000/auth/discord/callback`, otherwise Discord will refuse to call back your application during the login of the user.
+You will need to register the valid callback URI like `http://localhost:3000/auth/discord/callback`, otherwise Discord will refuse to call back your application during the user login.

 To load the configuration it is necessary to: